tmobile/magentaA11y/_checklist-native/link.md

 ## Developer notes

 - Clickable text that navigates the user outside the app (ex: opens a browser)
-- Button: even if the control visibly looks like a link, code as a button to cue the screen reader the action will keep them within the app
+- If your framework does not have a native link, develop the element as a native button, even if the control visibly looks like a link.
+This will cue the screen reader the action will keep them within the app, specifically the in-app browser.
 - When accessing an in-line link that is inside a paragraph, the focus should be around the paragraph container.
 Double-tap to activate the link is an expected behavior.
   - A link from within a paragraph does not have standalone focus.
 (There can be only one active link in the paragraph)
 - Links can also be focused separately within a paragraph or sentence.
 Since this would require 3 swipes to get through the sentence, this is not optimal.